Continuing Education Activity

 Vitamin E inhibits platelet adhesion by preventing oxidative changes to LDLs and inhibition of platelet aggregation by reducing prostaglandin E2.
 Another effect is inhibiting protein kinase C causing smooth-muscle proliferation.

-Even though research has shown that vitamin E assists with the prevention of heart disease and atherosclerosis it has not been approved for this use by the United States Food and Drug Administration (FDA).
+Even though research has shown that vitamin E assists with the prevention of heart disease and atherosclerosis, it has not been approved for this use by the United States Food and Drug Administration (FDA).

 History and Physical

-Patients may present with one of the causative histories listed along with symptoms of ataxia, difficulty with upward gaze, and hyporeflexia.
+Patients may present with one of the causative histories listed, along with symptoms of ataxia, difficulty with upward gaze, and hyporeflexia.
 Not as common symptoms include muscle weakness and visual-field constriction.
 The most severe symptoms are blindness, dementia, and cardiac arrhythmias.

 If vitamin E deficiency is expected, a full neurological exam is recommended as well as a standard physical exam.
-Patients presenting early may show hyporeflexia, decreased night vision, loss/decreased vibratory sense, however, have normal cognition.
+Patients presenting early may show hyporeflexia, decreased night vision, loss/decreased vibratory sense; however, they have normal cognition.
 A more moderate stage of this deficiency may show limb and truncal ataxia, profuse muscle weakness, and limited upward gaze.
 Late presentations may show cardiac arrhythmias and possible blindness with reduced cognition.
 Ataxia is the most common exam finding.

-Patients that have abetalipoproteinemia have eye problems often including pigmented retinopathy and visual field issues.
+Patients that have abetalipoproteinemia have eye problems, often including pigmented retinopathy and visual field issues.
 However, patients suffering from cholestatic liver disease often have personality and behavioral disorders.

 A low alpha-tocopherol level or low ratio serum alpha-tocopherol to serum lipids measurement is the mainstay of diagnosis.
 In adults, alpha-tocopherol levels should be less than 5 mcg/mL.
 In an adult with hyperlipidemia, the abnormal lipids may affect the vitamin E levels and a serum alpha-tocopherol to lipids level, needing to be less than 0.8 mg/g) is more accurate.
 A pediatric patient with abetalipoproteinemia will have serum alpha-tocopherol levels that are not detectable.